Articles of Incorporation and Why Your Nonprofit Needs Them

 Nonprofit corporations must have at least one director.
 How many directors are required vary from state to state.
-See this guide to your first board of directors.

 States often require a provision declaring the purpose(s) for which the nonprofit has been established.
 It is likely that you’ll need a statement that the nonprofit does not plan to seek a profit or benefit any particular person.
 Charitable nonprofits that plan to seek 501(c)(3) designation from the IRS are restricted to specific charitable purposes.